Skip to main content

 Reading and Writing for Heritage Speakers of Ukrainian (Українська мова для спадкоємців: розвиток писемності та грамотності)

 This course is designed for students with Ukrainian heritage who speak more or less standard Ukrainian but have only beginner’s understanding of grammar and have not learned to read or write well (or have not learned written Ukrainian at all).
 The focus will be on developing reading, writing, and grammar skills, while enhancing existing spoken fluency and cultural understanding.
 Through interactive activities and engaging materials, students will gain confidence in using Ukrainian for diverse purposes, both personal and academic.Two classes a week teach writing and grammar and related reading.
 These classes are required, and the students who take them receive 2 credit hours.
-The third (optional) class teaches reading and discussion, focusing on contemporary styles.
+The third (optional) class teaches reading and discussion, focusing on writing and contemporary styles.
 The course may be taught slightly faster or slower in a given year, depending on the needs and interests of the students.

 Study materials for UKRAN 3305 include: